appsec-foundry/.github/profile/README.md

 ## [AI Secure Coding Baseline (aiscb)](https://github.com/appsec-foundry/aiscb)

 A compact, tool-neutral rule set for secure AI-assisted coding.
 Add it to a project's instructions so Claude Code, GitHub Copilot, Codex, and other compatible assistants apply it whenever they write or change code.
-At roughly 4,000 tokens, it is small enough to remain loaded throughout a session.
-AISCB is also bundled into the AppSec Advisor plugin.
+At roughly 4,000 tokens, it is small enough to remain loaded throughout a session. `aiscb` is also bundled into the AppSec Advisor plugin.